Department Chair: Elaine Rutherford

 233 Topics in Studio Arts: 2D.
 (2 or 4)

-A series of special interest courses offered periodically on topics such as: watercolor painting, creative problem solving, processes of abstraction, etc.
+A series of special interest courses offered periodically on topics such as: artists books, the printed book, historical photographic processes, etc.

 234 Topics in Studio Arts: 3D.
 (2 or 4)